ishangujarathi/Personality_Prediction_DataMining_Algo/README.md

 🧑 Personality Prediction Webapp 🧑
 ===================================

-A machine learning webapp built using Flask to predict a person's personality using logistic regression and display the results on a beautiful webapp.
+A machine learning webapp built using Django to predict a person's personality using logistic regression and display the results on a beautiful webapp.

 🚀 Features
 -----------